- Tragédie lyrique in 5 actes and a prologue

 I first heard Hippolyte et Aricie in July.
 I have since heard several other Rameau operas, including Dardanus, Castor et Pollux, Les Indes galantes, and Platée.

-Let’s not beat about the bush; Rameau is astonishing.
+Let’s not beat about the bush; Rameau at his best is astonishing.

 Hippolyte et Aricie gave me the same excitement as when I first heard Meyerbeer and Berlioz.

 One must reach for those great names – and Rossini of the Naples period, and the Mighty Handful – to find Rameau’s equal for sheer musical imagination; instrumental colour, and arresting harmony; beauty, power, nobility, and vitality.

 I said “young Turk”; Rameau was 50 when Hippolyte et Aricie premièred.
 The organist from Dijon was known for his harpsichord pieces, cantatas, and choral motets, and as a formidable theorist.

 His Traité de l’harmonie réduite à ses principes naturels (1722) and Nouveau système de musique théorique (1726) had given him the reputation of « un théoricien farouche qui ne voyait rien en dehors de la basse fondamentale et de la résonance du corps sonore » (Charles Poisot, Hippolyte et Aricie, Theodore Michaelis, Paris, 1881).

 Rameau, though, wanted to write opera.
 Through his patron, the financier (fermier général) La Poupelinière, Rameau obtained the libretto for Hippolyte from the Abbé Pellegrin.